fortinet-fortisoar/solution-pack-soar-framework/README.md

 Some key benefits of SOAR Framework SP:

-- Provides standardized modules for various operations in a SOC – e.g. alerts, incidents, indicators, campaigns, and hunts
+- Provides standardized modules for various operations in a SOC – e.g. alerts, incidents, indicators and campaigns
 - Helps establish and follow a standardized process through playbooks for indicator extraction, enrichment, and mitigation
 - Standardized dashboards and reports to help effectively monitor the setup.
 These dashboards and reports contain several key performance indicators(KPIs) such as Mean Time To Respond (MTTR).
 - Helps build various other solution packs on top of SFSP thereby extending the system in a standardized way for various use cases, through an included framework